AlexandraAlter/plover_syllabic_chording/README.md

 I made two other plugins to help make this possible: [Plover Keyboard Plus](https://github.com/AlexandraAlter/plover_keyboard_plus) and [Plover Gemini PR Footpedal](https://github.com/AlexandraAlter/plover_geminipr_footpedal)

+The keyboard used is a Moonlander MK1, and the configuration is provided here: [AlexandraAlter's QMK](https://github.com/AlexandraAlter/qmk_firmware/tree/master/keyboards/moonlander/keymaps/AlexandraAlter)

 ## Velotype Theory

 A full discussion of the theory behind the Velotype would be too big to fit in this readme, but an outline will do.